SEND Information Report

 - When children are preparing to leave us, a series of transition opportunities are organised as part of the transition process throughout the year, i.e. Science days, as well as the more formal 'transition day' at the end of the Summer Term.

-- High School SENCO/representatives facilitate additional opportunities specifically targeted at the more vulnerable pupils.
+- High School SENDCo/representatives facilitate additional opportunities specifically targeted at the more vulnerable pupils.

-Our approach to teaching children and young people with SEN
+Our approach to teaching children and young people with SEND

 We have high aspirations of all children and aim to create a learning environment which is flexible enough to meet the needs of all members of our school community and which supports them to make the best possible progress and achieve well regardless of their individual need.